 The ingredients are listed on the side of the box, but not on the bottle.
 They are as follows: water, Glycerin, Propylene glycol, L-Arginine, L-Ornithine, H.E.C., Turnera aphrodisiaca extract, Methyl paraben, Propyl paraben, Mentha piperita, Tocopherol.
-Unfortunately, this list includes several repeat offenders in the world of lubes; L-Arginine is an amino acid that may cause herpes outbreaks in those with genital herpes (to Shunga’s credit, they do include a warning about this on the box), while parabens are potentially carcinogenic and glycerin may inflame yeast infections.
+Unfortunately, this list includes several repeat offenders in the world of lubes; glycerin can act as a sugar and promote yeast infections, L-Arginine is an amino acid that may cause herpes outbreaks in those with genital herpes (to Shunga’s credit, they do include a warning about this on the box), and parabens are potentially carcinogenic and glycerin may inflame yeast infections.
 Propylene glycol isn’t so fabulous, either, as it is used in cosmetics to pull other chemicals into the skin.

 I know, that kinda ruined the mood.
 But at least this isn’t a lube, and is only applied little by little?